isc-projects/bind9/doc/notes/notes-9.16.43.rst

 Bug Fixes
 ~~~~~~~~~

-- Processing already queued queries received over TCP can cause assertion
+- Processing already-queued queries received over TCP could cause an
-  failure when the server is reconfigured at the same time or the cache has been
+  assertion failure, when the server was reconfigured at the same time
-  flushed.
-This has been fixed to not process queued already received queries
+  or the cache was being flushed.
+This has been fixed. :gl:`#4200`
-  over TCP while the server is in the "exclusive" mode.  :gl:`#4200`

 Known Issues
 ~~~~~~~~~~~~